Animals Brought Back From Extinction in the Past Decade

 2. Steller Sea Lion

 Sea lions originally made the northwest coast of the U.S. their home because of the colder climate and abundant fish population.
-By the 1990s, experts saw a dramatic decrease in sea lions because humans were removing most of the fish in the area.
+By the 1990s, experts saw a dramatic decrease in sea lions because humans were removing most of the fish.
 After various laws passed in the ’90s to protect them, sea lions began to repopulate the coastline and have become a regular part of the local environment in the last decade.

 3. Brown Pelican